Patrick-Gourdet/TaxDemo/README.md

 ##### Summary

-Dispose method to call if there is an error or memory issues
+Dispose of the method  if there is an error or memory issues

 ##### Parameters